apache/cordova-docs/docs/en/edge/plugin_ref/plugman.md

 You must have also have `git` on your `PATH` to be able to install plugins directly from remote git URLs.

-**TIP:** If you find that after installing plugman with npm you are still unable to run any `plugman` commands, make sure that you have added the `/npm/` directory into your `PATH`.
+__TIP__: If you find that after installing plugman with `npm` you are still unable to run any `plugman` commands, make sure that you have added the `/npm/` directory into your `PATH`.

-**NOTE:** You can skip this step if you don't want to pollute your global npm namespace by installing Plugman globally.
+__NOTE__: You can skip this step if you don't want to pollute your global `npm` namespace by installing Plugman globally.
 If this is the case, then when you create a Cordova project with the shell tools, there will be a `node_modules` directory inside your project which contains Plugman.
-Since you did not instally globally, you will have to invoke node for every Plugman command, for example `node ./node_modules/plugman/main.js -version`.
+Since you did not install globally, you need to invoke `node` for each Plugman command, for example `node ./node_modules/plugman/main.js -version`.
 The rest of this guide assumes you have installed Plugman globally, meaning you can invoke it with just `plugman`.

 ## Create a Cordova Project